Chandu-2122/portfolio/README.md

 The mean, standard error, and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.

-- All feature values are recoded with four significant digits.
+- All feature values are recorded with four significant digits.
 - Missing attribute values: none
 - Class distribution: 357 benign, 212 malignant